 There is another approach of this.
 Here, I said that it’s a single query inside the time-series database, but we also have a different infrastructure for AutoML, Auto Machine Learning.
 We train models so that we can go further than this, because here this example is really simple.
 It’s a global trend and linear aggregation; You forecast it.
 Okay, job done.
 But what if you have seasons in your signal?
 What if your signal has a weekly seasonality?
 Or a monthly seasonality?
 If I need to forecast, but I don’t have the global picture, my forecast doesn’t reflect what will come.
 This is where a trained model will help us to anticipate.

 We can also detect anomalies.
-With all those algorithms, we also can, maybe, do ESG score or z-score tests to get, actually, the deviation.
-Once you have this, you see on the graph that the outliers will be the most uncommon values that you have.
+With all those algorithms, we can also maybe do ESG score or z-score tests to get the deviation.
+Once you have this, you will see on the graph that the outliers will be your most uncommon values.
 The spikes here, when I notated it, it represents that I could take actions on this.
 Or if you see latencies or weird events, you can have it.
 You get it from your time series.
 So, it’s really insightful and you can do a lot of things with a proper time series database.

 New in this Era of Observability

 We tend to all speak in terms of HAProxy like a Swiss Army knife, you know.
-Actually, SPOE is like if we add a bazooka as a tool inside the Swiss Army knife because this kind of thing makes HAProxy like a framework that you can extend and you can do a lot of things, actually.
+Actually, SPOE is like adding a bazooka as a tool inside the Swiss Army knife because this kind of thing makes HAProxy like a framework that you can extend, and you can do a lot of things, actually.

 Here is a simple example.
 The idea was to explain how we could do OpenTracing, for example, based on SPOE.
 What is SPOE?
-Gobally, it’s based on the filter engine and you will trigger some event.
-For example, a trigger on-frontend-http-request and when you hit these kinds of actions you can act.
-Here, I could get as a trace-id and span-id from a request.
+Globally, it’s based on the filter engine, and you will trigger some events.
+For example, a trigger on-frontend-http-request, and when you hit these kinds of actions, you can act.
+Here, I could get a trace-id and span-id from a request.
 Okay?

 On the response I can get the same and if I close the times, the time window between the request and the time, I can flush the span on the tracing framework so that I can I get visibility and observability and full tracing between my clients, load balancer, server, etc.